 This phenomenon does not strictly occur in romantic relationships.
 This could easily happen in a friendship, without us even being aware of it.
 Friends might constantly ask us for advice, but not stick around to hear our problems.
 We have set the precedence that our problems are less important, that WE are less important.

 The same things happen in parent-child relationships.
 As empath children, we feel extreme pressure to not disappoint our parents, because we internalize the disappointment, and therefore we become disappointed in our selves.

 On the other end of the coin, as empath parents, we give our all to make sure our children are happy, taken care of, and make sure our children know that it is impossible for us to ever be disappointed in them.

 We make the best possible parents because we raise kids who have more confidence and are comfortable in their own skin.

-When you’re feeling overwhelmed, like you have given all your energy out to others and need to recharge yourself, always remember:
+When you’re feeling drained and overwhelmed, like you have given all your energy out to others and need to recharge yourself, always remember:

 1.)
 You deserve happiness; take time for yourself 2.)
 Your feelings are no less important than anyone else’s 3.)
 We are all connected – when you hurt yourself you are hurting others